natcap/invest.users-guide/source/croppollination.rst

 Appendix: Data Sources
 ======================

-.. note:: The sample data is only meant to illustrate the data structure, and should not be used as a data source.
+.. note:: The sample data is only meant to illustrate the data structure and should not be used as a data source.

 Crop Dependence on Pollinators
 ------------------------------